Summary of Pride and Prejudice in 500 words

 Introduction

-The classic novel begins with the most prominent lines in English literature: “It is a truth universally acknowledged that a single man in possession of a good fortune must be in want of a wife.”
-These lines unveil Mrs. Bennett’s nature and feelings.
-Mrs. Bennett has five daughters whom she wants to marry off to suitable and wealthy men.
-Soon, she hears of Mr. Bingley’s new arrival at the nearby estate, Netherfield.
+The classic novel begins with the most prominent lines in English literature: “It is a truth universally acknowledged, that a single man in possession of a good fortune must be in want of a wife.”
+These lines unveil Mrs. Bennet’s nature and feelings.
+Mrs. Bennet has five daughters whom she wants to marry off to suitable and wealthy men.
+Soon, she hears of Mr. Bingley’s new arrival at the nearby estate Netherfield.
 Mr. Bingley is a young gentleman who has recently rented the nearby estate, Netherfield.
-Mrs. Bennett wants Mr. Bingley to marry one of her daughters.
-Therefore, she, with her five daughters, joins the party at the Netherfield.
-At the ball, Shy Jane captures Mr. Bingley’s interest.
-Mr. Bingley becomes numb and voiceless when he suddenly meets with Shy Jane, who is the oldest of the sisters.
+Mrs. Bennet wants Mr. Bingley to marry one of her daughters.
+Therefore, she, with her five daughters, joins the party at Netherfield.
+At the ball, shy Jane captures Mr. Bingley’s interest.
+Mr. Bingley apparently becomes numb and voiceless when he suddenly meets with shy Jane, who is the oldest of the sisters.

-Jane is well-known and famous for her sweet-tempered and beautiful look.
+Jane is well-known and famous for her sweet temper and beautiful look.
 On the other hand, the encounter between Elizabeth and Mr. Bingley’s friend, Mr. Darcy, seems to be less cordial.
-Austen indicates Mr. Darcy and Elizabeth’s interest in each other.
-Moreover, she shows the convention of first impression: Mr. Darcy’s pride holds him aloof, and Elizabeth’s prejudice against Mr. Darcy’s snobbery holds her family aloof.
+Austen indicates the interest of Mr. Darcy and Elizabeth in each other.
+Moreover, she shows the convention of first impressions: Mr. Darcy’s pride holds him aloof, and Elizabeth’s prejudice against Mr. Darcy’s snobbery holds her family aloof.

-Soon, the next character, the pompous Collins, arrives at the party with the desire to marry one of Mrs. Bennett’s daughters.
+Soon, the next character, the pompous Collins, arrives at the party with the desire to marry one of Mrs. Bennet’s daughters.

-Elizabeth goes to visit newlywed Charlotte.
-Where she sees Darcy, who immediately proposes her, but Elizabeth refuses his offer.
-Elizabeth considers Darcy a wicked man and accuses him of breaking up Mr. Bingley and Jane’s newly founded ties, and she also reveals her dislike for denying Wickham his inheritance.
+Elizabeth goes to visit newly married Charlotte.
+Where she sees Darcy, who immediately proposes to her, but Elizabeth refuses his offer.
+Elizabeth considers Darcy a wicked man and accuses him of breaking up Mr. Bingley and Jane’s newly founded ties and also reveals her dislike because of denying Wickham his inheritance.
 Subsequently, Darcy writes a letter to Elizabeth, explaining that he believes Jane could regrow Mr. Bingley’s affection.
-He also explains that Wickham has wasted his inheritance and now tried to marry Darcy’s 15-year-old sister in order to get possession of her inheritance.
+He also explains that Wickham has wasted his inheritance and now tries to marry Darcy’s 15-year-old sister in order to get possession of her inheritance.

-In the end, Lydia, one of the Bennet’s daughters, elopes with Wickham.
+In the end, Lydia, one of the Bennets’ daughters, elopes with Wickham.
 Elizabeth receives a great shock hearing the news.
-She thinks such could ruin her family reputation.
+She thinks such could ruin her family’s reputation.
 Soon after, the family receives the news of Wickham and Lydia’s marriage.
-During this time, Mr. Darcy convinced Mr. Bingley to return.
-Shortly after, Mr. Bingley returns and becomes engaged to Jane.
-Eventually, Darcy again proposes to Elizabeth, and she accepts this time with fervor.
+During this time, Mr. Darcy convinces Mr. Bingley to return back.
+Shortly after, Mr. Bingley returns back and becomes engaged with Jane.
+Eventually, Darcy again proposes to Elizabeth, and she accepts this time with her fervor.

 Leave a Comment